 It's fast if you already have cooked beef, which I did not.
 I purchased and looked up how to cook a bottom round steak.
 According to the Discuss Cooking website cooking forums, this piece can be very tough.
 The best way to cook it is by braising – which I am doing as I write.

-Once the beef was cooked, I used the recipe below:
+Once the beef was cooked, I made the French Dip Sandwiches using the recipe below:

 1. In a saucepan cook onion and garlic in hot butter until tender.
 Stir in broth, thyme, and pepper.
 Bring to boiling; reduce heat.
 Simmer, uncovered, for 10 minutes.
 Add beef.
 Return to boiling; reduce heat.
 Simmer, uncovered, 5 minutes more or until beef is heated through.